5 Reasons Why Families Should Visit Saltram in Plymouth

 Wembury sits within a protected and carefully managed stretch of coastline, with areas in National Trust care and a wider Marine Conservation Area nearby.

 If you’re building a few days around beaches like this, our luxury family-friendly holiday cottages in South Devon make a calm base between tide-timed adventures, nap breaks and easy evenings.
+If you're going to be doing some beach-hopping during your time in South Devon, we've put together a list of the best beaches near Flear.

 Read on for key facts about Wembury, the best times to visit and some rockpooling tips.